Gone in 60 seconds

 But what the numbers don’t tell you are the notable absentees – Alfa Romeo, Aston Martin, Rolls-Royce, Tesla and Volvo, among others.
 This follows last year’s trend of some major carmakers skipping the Paris Motor Show, which alternates with Frankfurt as Europe’s largest car show.

 And what the numbers also don’t tell you are how many brands are choosing to have major launches outside the traditional motor show circuit.
-Some examples from 2017 include the Porsche Cayenne, Lamborghini Urus, the upcoming McLaren Ultimate Series hypercar (the successor to the P1), Aston Martin Vantage and Rolls-Royce Phantom.
+Some examples from 2017 include the Porsche Cayenne, Lamborghini Urus, the McLaren Senna hypercar (the successor to the P1), Aston Martin Vantage and Rolls-Royce Phantom.

 Exactly why some carmakers are edging away from motor shows is a more complicated question.
 The first being motor shows are massive financial, logistics, manpower and time sinks.
 Planning, building and manning a booth, transporting the cars there… you get the idea.